 Disney Wish Enchanté Conclusion

-Whether or not Enchanté dining is for you depends on a few factors, including your budget, cruise schedule availability, desire to try interesting flavors, and how your courses play out.
-You have to accept there is the potential for flavor highs…and lows…during your experience.
+Whether or not dinner at Enchanté is worth it for you depends on a few factors, including your budget, cruise schedule availability, desire to try interesting flavors, and how the flavors of what you order play out.
+You have to accept there is the potential for flavor highs and lows during your experience.
 You also must consider how much you cherish an elevated level of service during a dining experience.

 If you try Enchanté in the future or have been there in the past, we would love to hear about your dining experience.
 Please comment below!